 Regulatory Classification.
 Broadband Internet access services were traditionally classified by the FCC as "information services" for regulatory purposes, a type of service that is subject to a lesser degree of regulation than "telecommunications services."
 In 2015, the FCC reversed this determination and classified broadband Internet access services as "telecommunications services" and in December 2017, reversed it again, when the FCC adopted an order that reestablished the "information service" classification for broadband Internet access service.
 The 2017 Order (as defined below) was affirmed in part on appeal in October 2019 insofar as it classified broadband Internet access services as information services subject to lesser federal regulation.
 However, the 2017 Order was also vacated in part on appeal insofar as it preempted states from subjecting broadband Internet access services to any requirements more stringent than the federal requirements.
 As a result, the precise extent to which state rules may impose requirements on broadband Internet access service providers, including us, is not fully settled.
+Additionally, the FCC is expected to revisit the appropriate regulatory classification of broadband in 2023.

 Net Neutrality.
 Congress and some states are considering legislation that may codify "net neutrality" rules, which could include prohibitions on blocking, throttling and prioritizing Internet traffic.
 A number of states, including California and New York, have adopted legislation and/or executive orders that apply "net neutrality" rules to Internet service providers ("ISPs").
-The California legislation is currently being challenged in court.
+The California legislation took effect in March 2021.
+New York has in place an executive order that requires entities contracting with state agencies to commit to certify compliance with net neutrality principles across the market.